-Only prescribed medication will be given.
+Only prescribed medication will be given or short term over the counter pain relief (if given by the parent following the directions on the bottle).
 No pupil should be given medication without his/her parents/guardians written consent.
 Any member of staff giving medication to a pupil must check: